December 8, 2022

 #1.
 Check Preview And Debug Mode

-This might be obvious for most GTM users but this is actually where most beginners are doing mistakes.
+This might be obvious for most GTM users, but this is actually where most beginners are making mistakes.
 After you have installed GA4, click the Preview button in the top right corner.

-A popup will ask you to enter the URL which you want to test and debug.
-It might be the address of a homepage or it might be a specific page’s URL and then press Start.
+A popup will ask you to enter the URL you want to test and debug.
+It might be the address of a homepage or it might be a specific page’s URL, and then press Start.